KaviM11/Portuguese-Bank/README.md

 The deep explanatory analysis has shown the dataset is a victim of high class imbalance.
 It also showed that day_of_week doesn’t help much in the prediction.

 After the EDA, the dataset was preprocessed by using a one-hot encoder for categorical variables whereas, StandardScaler was used for numerical columns.

 Then we created pipelines consisting of 5 classifiers to be compared by the use of f1 score,recall_score,precision_score

-Bussniess  case
+# Bussniess  case
 case 1 : Customers with high chances of buying the product but the model predicted them as customers who are not interested in buying the product.

 case 2 : Customers with low chances of buying the product but the model predicted them as customers who are highly  interested in buying the product

 Both case 1 and case2 are problematic, so recall and precision both scores should be high.

+# Models used :
+Logistic reggression ,KNN, SVM, Desicion Tree, Random Forests

-Result Table :
+# Result Table :

                                Recall_score         Precision_score        f1_score      Accuracy_score